blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You gain proficiency in crossbows and hand crossbows.

 ## Priest

-### Boons Table(2d6)
+### At level 1

+#### Astro Magic
+You have 7 soul points, which recover on a rest.
+You learn 3 random names.
+Using the names you know, you may craft spells, negotiating the cost with the keeper.
+Each time you create a spell, the cost may change.

-At level 2 and higher, roll twice on this table for a random boon.
+### At level 2 and higher
+Roll twice on the table below for a random boon.
 ```
 2-4:  New name
 5:  +1d6+1 soul points